 We have taken advantage of reduced reporting burdens in this prospectus.
 In particular, in this prospectus, we have provided only two years of audited consolidated financial statements and have not included all of the executive compensation related information that would be required if we were not an emerging growth company.
 We cannot predict whether investors will find our Class A ordinary shares less attractive if we rely on these exemptions.
-If some investors find our Class A ordinary shares less attractive as a result, there may be a less active trading market for our Class A ordinary shares may be reduced or more volatile.
+If some investors find our Class A ordinary shares less attractive as a result, there may be a less active trading market for our Class A ordinary shares and the trading price of our Class A ordinary shares may be reduced or more volatile.